 How to preview

-Click Preview and select employee from the drop-down list:
+Click Preview and select the employee from the drop-down list:

-- Preview does not 100% simulate how your design looks on all the different email clients out there.
+- Preview does not 100% simulate your design on all email clients.

-- Preview is your first test which helps you identify obvious errors.
+- Preview is your first test which helps you identify apparent errors.

 - You test OK in different email clients before you launch company-wide.

 We don't recommend using any 3rd party sites to host signature images.

 Upload all images to Xink - that's the official recommendation and the only way to ensure it will work.
 Any other site - at your own risk.